makigas/makigas.es/README.md

 Requirements:

-* Ruby 2.3.3 + Bundler.
-May suggest getting it via [rvm](https://rvm.io).
+* Ruby 2.4+ and Bundler.
+Older Ruby versions are not supported.
-* PostgreSQL 9.4.
-May work on MySQL and sqlite3, although hasn't been tested.
+* PostgreSQL 9.1+.
+Other SQL engines such as MySQL or sqlite3 are not supported.
-* Node.js + Yarn are required for front-end dependencies.
+* Node.js + Yarn, for the front-end dependencies.
 * `libpq-dev`.
-If `bundle install` refuses to install pg, may be because of this.
+If `bundle install` refuses to install pg, check this.
 * `imagemagick`.
-Required for image manipulation when creating playlists and topics.
+Required for image manipulation on thumbnails and such.

 ## Getting the code